Fein Supercut FSC 2.0 Review

 The quick release problems become evident over time as grout dust inevitably gets into the quick release socket.
 Over time the blade holder will become continuously more difficult to remove until finally it becomes stuck in the socket and impossible to remove.
 At this time you must take it in to the nearest Fein service center and have the entire tool head replaced.
 It usually takes a couple of weeks to get the head replaced and the Fein 3 year warranty comes in really handy when the tool head needs to be replaced.

 While it would be good to have a professional grout removal tool that does not need to be periodically repaired it seems like this tool is still the best available option if you are a regrouting professional.
 The 3 year warranty ensures that you will have a professional regrouting tool available to you for 3 years minus the time that it sits in the shop for repair.
 How often the blade gets stuck depends on how many regrouting jobs you have and how carful you are in not getting grout dust in the blade holder socket.
-There is no sure fire way to keep grout dust out of the blade holder socket so inevitably the blade holder will get stuck.
-A regrouting professional can usually do about 5-10 shower regrouting jobs before the blade holder gets stuck.

 Remember to register your tool online to get the full 3 year warranty.
 The standard warranty for Fein tools is just one year but by registering the tool online you get the warranty extended 2 more years to 3 years.